What to do in Rhodes

 • Each additional dive – approx. 30 eur

-• Full Scuba Diving course - approx. 280 to 300 eur
+• Full scuba diving course – approx. 280 to 300 eur

-Example of PADI centers in Rhodes:
+Examples of PADI centres in Rhodes:

 Boat trips

-• evening sunset cruise (2-3 hours) - from 25 eur
+• evening cruise to watch the sunset (2–3 hours) – from 25 eur

 Nature and treks

-Book a car rental in Rhodes
+Book a car hire in Rhodes

-Tourist spots accessible by bus
+Tourist attractions also accessible by bus

-We visited 3 places that charmed us.
+We visited three places that completely captivated us.

-• Jacobs's Canyon - a beautiful forgotten trek through a deep canyon and pine forests
+• Jacobs’s Canyon– a beautiful, forgotten trek through a deep canyon and pine forests

-• 5 km circuit
+• A 5 km circular walk

-• total route length approx. 2 hours
+• total duration approx. 2 hours

-• Profitis Elias - a popular mountain pass with a hotel and several short treks through mountain meadows and pine forests
+• Profitis Elias– a popular mountain pass with a hotel and several short treks through mountain meadows and pine forests

 Surfing, windsurfing and kitesurfing

-• Windsurfing / kitesurfing school - 2x3 hours approx. 250 eur
+• Windsurfing/kitesurfing school – 2 x 3 hours approx. 250 eur

 • Private lesson – approx. 40 eur

-Equipment rentals and schools
+Equipment hire and schools

 Prasonisi:

-Book accommodation at Prasonisi
+Book accommodation in Prasonisi

 Ixia and Ialysos: